fiinix/fiinix.github.io/_posts/2015/march/2015-03-01-fabulous-february-issue-02-15.md

 ####Anna Dahlström

 The multi-device era is here and it brought with it a whole host of new challenges and problems.
-Anna talked about it, and how she imagines that the future holds a lot more for voice as an input method.
+[Anna][anna] talked about it, and how she imagines that the future holds a lot more for voice as an input method.

 ####Andrew Clarke